RadGH/RS-Utility-Blocks/readme.md

 ![Screenshot of the "User Field" block showing available options](screenshot-2.png)

+## Plugin Updates

+This plugin is hosted on GitHub.
+To enable automatic plugin updates you can use the plugin [Git Updater](https://github.com/afragen/git-updater).

 ## Development Setup

 To use Javascript to compile the file in /assets/scripts/src/block-editor.js you must first install NPM, then follow these steps: